Conalog/iotc4i/readme.md

 - IoT data receiver receives data from IoT devices via serial port
 - Each data is fixed length and uses COBS encoding to separate data
+- Each data contains CRC32 checksum at the end

 ## Sample Code